isomerpages/moe-pasirrissec/pages/Device Management Applications.md

 ![Infographic on DMA Parent Options](/images/ip8%20-%20infographic%20on%20the%20pld%20initiative_2023.jpg)

+Please fill the form below to request/change your child's/ward's after school DMA option.

+You will receive an activation e-mail via the e-mail address that you have provided to the school.

+If the activation e-mail is not found in your Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail onboard notification.

 #### DMA Resources for parent who have onboard the After-School Parent Options

 Please download the guides according to the options you have selected for the DMA: